DoctorKhan/The-Human-Experiment-Book/src/10_chariot_conquerers/030_bloodline_hunt.md

 ## The New Management

 After the Bronze Age destruction, a new type of ruler emerged.
-Instead of claiming "I am descended from gods," they claimed "God chose me to rule."
+Instead of claiming "I am descended from Reges," they claimed "Reges chose me to rule."

 This was a completely different system.
 Instead of hybrid god-kings managing humans directly, there were now human rulers who claimed to represent divine authority.